For Parents Ready to Apply to ESU

 We are so excited your student is ready to start at ESU!
 We've assembled some links and tips below to get you started right away.
 You are making a wise investment by choosing Emporia State!

 The best way to learn more about ESU is to visit!
-When you schedule a campus visit with your student, you’ll have two options.
+When you schedule a campus visit with your student, you can choose a daily visit or a Black and Gold Day.
 To sign up for a visit, students can fill out the visit form located at emporia.edu/visit.
-For questions about visiting campus, contact the Office of Undergraduate Admissions at 620-341-5465 or firstname.lastname@example.org.
+For questions about visiting campus, contact the Office of Undergraduate Admissions at 620-341-5465 or email@example.com.

 Daily Campus Visit